 - Earn 6 points per $1 spent at supermarkets, restaurants, and gas stations

 - Earn 3 points per $1 spent on everything else

 - Redeem your Honors points for free room nights at Hilton properties — starting at 5,000 points per night

-- Welcome Offer: Earn 150,000 Hilton Honors Bonus Points after you spend $3,000 in purchases on the Card within your first 6 months of Card Membership.
-Offer expires 4/5/2023.
-That's good for as many as 30 free nights at a Category 1 property.
+- Welcome Offer: Earn 130,000 Hilton Honors Bonus Points and get a free night reward after you spend $2,000 in purchases on the Card within your first 3 months of Card Membership.
+Offer expires July 19, 2023.
 Terms apply.

 - Preferred Customer Status (Gold Status): Get automatic Gold status, which comes with complimentary high-speed in-room Internet access, complimentary room upgrades when available, and a 25% boost to points earned on Hilton stays.
 Terms apply.

 - Preferred Customer Status (Diamond Status): When you spend $40,000 in eligible purchases on your card in a calendar year, you ascend to Diamond status.
 Terms apply.